wenzi3241/NY_Population_Density/README.md

 # NY_Population_Density

 This is a course assignment of UCSC CMPS263 - Data visuilization.
-In this assignment, I created a visualization that is similar to the CA Population Density example created by Mike Bostock in the reference.
-With some additions:
+In this assignment, I created a visualization that is similar to the [CA Population Density](https://bl.ocks.org/mbostock/5562380) example created by Mike Bostock with some additions:

 * Clickable button shows different color binding and legend.